 If you are looking to move to Switzerland permanently, it is likely that you will need to find a job.
-Having a job in Switzerland or starting your own business is vital if you would like to secure a long-term residence permit.
+Having a job or starting your own business is vital if you would like to secure a long-term residence permit.
 Switzerland has a flourishing job market for expats, with rewarding salaries and excellent job security.
-Before you start looking for a job, there are some things that are essential to know such as salaries, holiday leave, and what to do if you lose your job.
+Whether you are looking for a job or have already secured one, there are some things that are essential to know about, such as contracts, salaries, working hours, and what to do if you lose your job.

 Career coaches in Switzerland are specialised professionals that can assist you in developing your working skills and advancing your career.
-If you are a new arrival to Switzerland, looking for a job, or are someone that wishes to retrain, careers coaches will be able to assist you.
+If you are a new arrival to Switzerland, looking for a job, or are someone that wishes to retrain, a career coach will be able to assist you.

-Although slow to embrace the minimum wage, several cities and counties (cantons) have begun to institute their own minimum wage.
-As you are applying for your job in Switzerland, it is essential to know what your expected salary should be, how your taxes change depending on where you live, and what to expect on your first payday.
-Check out the guide to salaries, payslip, and minimum wage for what you need to know.
+If you are looking for a job or working in Switzerland, it is essential to know what your expected salary should be, how your taxes change depending on where you live, and what to expect on your first payday.
+Check out our guide to salaries and average income in Switzerland for what you need to know.

 Switzerland allows up to 45 hours of work each week, with longer hours being generously compensated by your employer.
 This also includes working on holidays, nights, and Sundays.
 If you are planning to work in Switzerland full time, it is important to know about working hours, overtime, and night work.